BlanknameES/IGIPatch/README.md

 2. When playing with a resolution of 2K or above, the game falls back to 640x480:
 - The game uses DirectX7, which is hardcoded to 2048x2048 pixels.
 Use UCyborg's Legacy Direct3D Resolution Hack or a wrapper without that limitation (eg.: dgVoodoo2).
 3. Game crashes when loading a mission:
-- Some ingame overlays (such as Rivatuner) are known to cause crashes.
+- Some in-game overlays (such as Rivatuner) are known to cause crashes.
 Disable them before launching the game.
-4. Main menu looks pixelated when using Borderless Window mode:
-- Menus are rendered at a resolution of 640x480; when using Borderless Window mode, the window gets upscaled to match the desktop resolution.
-Sadly, there is no solution for this yet.

 # Credits
 Special thanks to @neoxaero [(Sagatt)](https://github.com/Sagatt) for the immense help provided.